 Punitive damages are less common than compensatory damages.
 They occur when a defendant has acted outrageously careless.
 Punitive damages serve as a deterrent for both the defendant and the community at large.
 It sends a message, loud and clear, warning people not to act so careless with the lives of others.
 These damages can sometimes reach millions of dollars, but most states have set a cap on these rewards in personal injury cases.

 Your action – or lack thereof – can be a huge factor in determining the worth of your case.
 If you’re even partially to blame for the accident, the damages awarded will likely reflect it.
 Some states even follow the idea of “contributory negligence,” wherein the plaintiff is not eligible for damages if they were partially to blame.
 Also, failing to mitigate damages can trip up plaintiffs seeking damages– did you fail to get medical treatment after the accident, which in turn made your injuries worse?

 There’s no easy answer to this tricky, complex question.
 Thankfully, a good attorney can help you arrive at a number you feel fairly compensates you for your losses.

 Virginia Personal Injury Lawyers

 Virginia personal injury attorney Richard Serpe represents victims and their families who have suffered serious injury due to someone else’s negligence.
-We offer a no fee promise which means you don’t owe us any legal fees unless we settle or win your case.
+We offer a no fee promise which means you won’t owe us legal fees unless we settle or win your case.
 If you’ve been injured due to someone else’s negligence, contact us to discuss your rights.

 *All cases are different and the results of one case cannot be used as an indication of what our firm may obtain for a similar case.